jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * they are represented with ``[]``
 * they can be made with the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor_
-* they can be changed after they exist by performing an operation, this means they are mutable
+* they can be changed by performing an operation, this means they are mutable

 *********************************************************************************
 requirements